grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Running a test from the CLI.md

 are executed as normal when running cloud tests.
-Depending on the size of your test, it will execute from one or more cloud servers, but the setup and teardown will only execute from one server, so execute once each test-wide.
+Depending on the size of your test, it will execute from one or more cloud servers, but the setup and teardown will only execute from one server, so execute once for each test run.
 There's no guarantee though that the same cloud server that executed the `setup()` will execute the `teardown()`.